 - D GRE Examination.
-All applicants to the MS or PhD program must submit Graduate Record Examination (GRE) scores for the general aptitude tests.
-Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well. - E. Acceptance by the Computer Science Department and Graduate School.
+All applicants to the M.S. or Ph.D. program must submit Graduate Record Examination (GRE) scores for the general aptitude tests.
+Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well. - E TOEFL.
+All applicants whose primary or native language is not English are required to submit a valid TOEFL score.
+The only exception to this requirement is for M.S. applicants who are not getting financial support as teaching assistants, and who have graduated and received a degree from an institution where English is the sole language of instruction; such students can apply for a TOEFL waiver. - F. Acceptance by the Computer Science Department and Graduate School.